12 TOEIC Tips to Prepare for Your Listening and Reading Test

 - You get better every time you practice.
 TOEIC is used by some companies as a learning tool, meaning companies know that just taking the test makes their employees improve their English.
 You should use that fact to your advantage and know that each practice session you take is an improvement in itself.

-Now get out there and practice, practice, practice!
+Now you know these useful TOEIC tips, get out there and practice, practice, practice!
 Good luck!